diegonti/musical-bingo/README.md

 SONGS_FILE = songs.txt      !
 Song list file, with format artist - song [Defaults to "songs.txt"]
 OUTPUT_FOLDER = bills/      !
 Output folder where the card images will be created [Defaults to "./bills/"]

 BG_COLOUR = white                   !
-Background colour of the bingo card [Defaults to white] !FILLS =                    !
-Fill background colours of the bingo card (rounded rectangles) !EDGES = same                !
+Background colour of the bingo card [Defaults to white] FILLS = (0,100,100)/ red/ #FFFFFF   !
+Fill background colours of the bingo card (rounded rectangles) EDGES = same                        !
 Edge colours of the bingo card (rounded rectangles).
 Can be colours or "same" (same as FILLS) [Defaults to "same"]
-!TILE_FILL =            !
+TILE_FILL =  green                  !
 Song tile fill colour
-!TILE_EDGE =            !
+TILE_EDGE =  black                  !
 Song tile edge colour

 ```